AaronDBoyd/Zaras_Musical_Equipment/README.md

 * `rake db:seed` - this with auto-populate the database.
 * `rails s` - this will run the rails server so the project can be viewed in the browser.(keep this terminal separate from your working terminal.)
 * In a browswer, visit `localhost:3000` to view the webpage.

+## Using Webpage

+Users that are not signed in will only be only to see the Home page.

+To see all Products and leave Reviews you'll need to create a User account by Signing Up and leaving "Admin" False.

+To have access to full CRUD functionality you'll need to create an Admin account by Signing Up and changing "Admin" to True.

 ## Known Bugs